By Chrissy Tolley

 My origin story isn’t nearly that impressive.
 “Oh, I couldn’t do shit when I was little.”

 I’m a big fan of mediocre children.
 As a former teacher, I think there’s a lot to be said for the quiet girl who sits down and shuts up.
 I was a smart kid, and I was a sensitive kid, but I was not a special kid.
 I watch videos of children on Youtube singing for crowds or screaming at their parents, and while I feel entertained, I also feel sorry for them.
-All prodigies are burdened.
+Prodigies are burdened.

 The only special thing I could do as a kid was feel how other people were feeling, and glean a basic understanding of why they felt that way.
 That gift is called “empathy” (no really, it’s called that), and it’s a total pain in the ass to have.
 I consider empathy a common denominator in the world of magical gifts.
 If you're not empathetic, you’re probably not a person who’s genetically magical.
 Magical humans care.
 Normal humans don’t.